medplum/medplum/packages/docs/docs/medications/e-prescibe.md

 It is best practice to maintain update date coverage information for each patient in Medplum, as it is important for both clinical and administrative workflows in the core EHR.
 See our [Guide on Patient Insurance](/docs/billing/patient-insurance) for more details.

 However, many eRx vendors do not allow users to directly input patient coverage details.
-Rather, they depend on clearinghouses such as Surescripts, to supply patient coverage data.
+Rather, they depend on clearinghouses to supply patient coverage data.
 Check with your eRx vendor for details on how patient coverage is managed.